nehakalra54/acrolinx-sidebar-demo-osx/README.md

 ##Prerequisites

 Please contact Acrolinx SDK support (sdk-support@acrolinx.com) for consulting and getting your integration certified.
 This sample works with a test license on an internal Acrolinx server.
-This license is only meant for demonstration and developing purposes.
-Once you've finished your integration you'll have to get a license for your integration from Acrolinx.
+This license is provided for demonstration and developing purposes only.
+Once you have finished your integration, you have to get a license for your integration from Acrolinx.

 To build and run the sample, you need the following: